 Consciously think - oh, I have to intentionally resist the temptation to let my thoughts walk on the same path.

 Exercises- think of that you would use to identify yourself.
 I'm a (fill in the blank) now say the words I might be wrong.
-And think it.
+Then think it.
 How might you be wrong.

 Are you describing yourself as a happy person?
 I never did.
-I do now even when I am not in a state of pleasure I am happy that myu brain is grow=ing because I am happy to be forging new paths in my mind and in my life which leads me to part 4 ( since I didn't plan on writing any of this)
+I do now even when I am not in a state of pleasure I am happy that my brain is growing because I am happy to be forging new paths in my mind and in my life which leads me to part 4 ( since I didn't plan on writing any of this)